DNA replication: Leading strand

 The leading strand is the strand of new DNA which is synthesized in the same direction as the growing replication fork.
 This sort of DNA replication is continuous.

 Lagging strand

-The lagging strand is the strand of new DNA whose direction of synthesis is opposite to the direction of the growing replication fork.
+The lagging strand is the strand of new DNA whose direction of synthesis is opposite to the direction of the growing replication fork, although the chemical reaction is exactly the same.
 Because of its orientation, replication of the lagging strand is more complicated as compared to that of the leading strand.
 As a consequence, the DNA polymerase on this strand is seen to "lag behind" the other strand.

-The lagging strand is synthesized in short, separated segments.
+The lagging strand is synthesized in short segments.
 On the lagging strand template, a primase "reads" the template DNA and initiates synthesis of a short complementary RNA primer.
 A DNA polymerase extends the primed segments, forming Okazaki fragments.
-The RNA primers are then removed and replaced with DNA, and the fragments of DNA are joined by DNA ligase.
+The RNA primers are then removed by another DNA polymerase and replaced with DNA, and the fragments of DNA are joined by DNA ligase.